Vivek-Kumar-Singh-07/End-to-End-Data-Analysis-Project/README.md

 1. Data Cleaning using Python
 2. Table creation in MySQL
-3. Loading clean data into SQL table.
+3. Loading cleaned data into SQL tables
-4. Dashboard
+4. Dashboard for Insights